VishruthBharadwaj/REST-API/README.md

 # REST-API
-Simple project to store data in JASON Format about user login time ,place Here Am using Django Rest Framework
+Simple project to store data in JSON Format about user login time ,place Here Am using Django Rest Framework

 The biggest reason to use Django REST Framework is because it makes serialization so easy!